maxkleiner/PascalCoin/README.md

 ## A P2P Cryptocurrency without need of historical operations.

 This repository contains the node and the wallet of the PascalCoin P2P Cryptocurrency.

-The source code is distributed under the MIT software license, see the accompanying file LICENSE or visit http://www.opensource.org/licenses/mit-license.php.
+The source code is distributed under the `MIT software license`, see the accompanying file LICENSE or visit http://www.opensource.org/licenses/mit-license.php.

 This product includes software developed by the OpenSSL Project and Denis Grinyuk (https://github.com/Arvur/OpenSSL-Delphi), and some
 cryptographic functions inspirated in code written by Ladar Levison and Marco Ferrante.

-## HOW TO COMPILE:

-See instructions at GitHub Wiki: https://github.com/PascalCoinDev/PascalCoin/wiki

-Enjoy Pascal Coin!
+Go to https://www.pascalcoin.org to find out more.

-## Donations
+### Donations

 If you like it, consider a donation using BitCoin:

 `16K3HCZRhFUtM8GdWRcfKeaa6KsuyxZaYk`

 Also, consider a donation at PascalCoin development account: `0-10`

+### Community

+Join our discord server by clicking this link: https://discord.gg/9YYZyw

 ## History: